 He received his undergraduate degree from Tufts University and his medical degree from Case Western Reserve University; he performed his internship and residency at University Hospitals of Cleveland.
 His fellowship was completed at the Surgery Branch of the National Cancer Institute.

-Maha Hussain, MD, FACP, FASCO, is the Genevieve Teuton Professor of Oncology and Professor of Medicine in the Division of Hematology Oncology, Department of Medicine, and the Associate Director for Clinical Research and Co-Leader of the GU Oncology Program at the Robert H. Lurie Comprehensive Cancer Center of the Northwestern University Feinberg School of Medicine.
-She is a practicing oncologist and internationally renowned expert and clinical researcher in genitourinary oncology, particularly in bladder and prostate cancers, and a noted teacher/mentor.
+Maha Hussain, MD, FACP, FASCO, is the Genevieve Teuton Professor of Medicine in the Division of Hematology Oncology, Department of Medicine, and the Deputy Director, and leader of the GU Oncology Program at the Robert H. Lurie Comprehensive Cancer Center of the Northwestern University Feinberg School of Medicine.

 Dr. Hussain received her medical degree from Baghdad University College of Medicine and performed her residency and fellowship at Wayne State University.